Do Cats Have Feelings? What Emotions Do They Feel?

 Common Feelings For Cats – What Emotions Kitties Feel

-Even though feline furballs of all breeds and ages can experience emotions, there are several basic feelings which all cats can feel in a given situation.
+Even though feline furballs of all breeds and ages can experience emotions, there are several feelings that all cats can feel in a given situation.
 Mind you, unless you’re paying close attention, the cat won’t necessarily show that it’s being overwhelmed.

 Fear and Aggression

 Aggression in cats may be triggered either by fear or by something invading the kitty’s personal space and its territory.
-It can also be derived from the common feeling of jealousy, which can affect even the most laidback cat.
+This behavior also surfaces due to jealousy, which can affect even the most laidback cat.

 Affection and Attachment

-When cats feel safe, happy, and satisfied around their pet parents they get easily attached to them.
+When cats feel safe, happy, and satisfied with their pet parents, they get easily attached to them.
 Your kitty won’t experience the same love you have for it, but it will most definitely feel attached and devoted to you.